 Esophageal cancer treatment also typically combines different modalities, and radiation therapy is often an important part of the plan.
 However, clinical studies have shown that the use of radiation therapy increases the risk of death related to heart disease.

 A study published in the Journal of Gastrointestinal Oncology evaluated more than 40,000 patients who underwent esophageal cancer treatment.
 Researchers found that for patients receiving radiation therapy, death from heart disease occurred at 1.45 times the rate of those who didn’t receive it.3

 The esophagus is located very close to the heart, making heart radiation from cancer treatment a serious concern.
 Proton therapy can help mitigate those concerns because of its ability to precisely target the tumor and limit exposure to the surrounding area.

-Provision CARES Proton Therapy uses a revolutionary form of proton therapy called pencil beam scanning (PBS).
+A revolutionary form of proton therapy is called pencil beam scanning (PBS).
 This allows the proton radiation to conform to the shape and size of the targeted tumor, further reducing the risk of radiation exposure to the heart, as well as other critical organs and structures like the lungs and spinal cord.

 The benefits of proton therapy lower the risk of short and long-term side effects for esophageal cancer patients.
 In fact, research suggests that using proton therapy in conjunction with surgery resulted in fewer post-surgery complications and shorter hospital stays.4